renatabiniek/writing-room/README.md

   * The site logo is clickable and allows the user to return to the top of the homepage from any location on the site

-  * The menu links are hihglighted in a different colour on hover
+  * The menu links are highlighted in a different colour on hover

   * On mobile screen, navigation menu links are displayed underneath the logo